Cybersecurity and Information Technology (CIT)

 Typically Offered: SPRING

-This course focuses on implementation, support, and maintenance of a virtualized data center infrastructure.
-Topics include virtual servers and clients, virtual machine storage and storage area network technologies, and virtual networking.
-In addition, students will use hands-on tools to learn about these virtualization topics.
+In this course, students use hands-on technologies to learn about the implementation, support, and maintenance of a virtualized data center infrastructure.
+Topics include machine virtualization, virtual machine storage and storage area network technologies, as well as virtual networking.

 CIT 340.
 IT Policies and Procedures